4.9-Stars

 Safety and Compliance

-The switchboard must adhere to electrical codes and standards to provide safe operation.
-Look for UL-listed and labelled equipment.
-It should meet NEC, NEMA, and local regulations.
-Using a certified electrical contractor for installation also ensures compliance.
+Your switchboard needs to play by the rules when it comes to electrical codes and standards to keep things safe.
+Check for equipment that’s UL-listed and labelled here.
+It should comply with NEC, NEMA, and whatever local regulations are in place.
+Hiring a certified electrical contractor for the installation is also a smart move for staying compliant.

 Amperage and Power Needs